Time For Consistency? 3 Housing Secretaries in 2 Years And 9 Housing Ministers In 9 Years

 Whilst Work and Pensions Minister under David Cameron and later as Secretary of State for Work and Pensions under Theresa May, McVey made a number of controversial comments which have been interpreted as a lack of empathy with society’s most vulnerable people.

 Given her new role has a responsibility for completing the re-cladding of buildings following the Grenfell tower tragedy, some, especially within the North West of England where she was ousted from her Wirral based seat, have claimed she lacks the empathy needed for such an important governmental position.

 When the Coalition government announced a Bedroom Tax on social housing tenants who reside in homes with additional bedrooms, McVey was a staunch advocate.

 Last year, there were calls for her resignation after she misled the government whilst updating them on the progress of Universal Credit.

 She also suggested that those implying cuts had been made to benefits were ‘peddling fake news’ because spending had increased by £9 billion from 2010.
-However, between 2016 and the present, benefits were been frozen and real terms income has decreased.
+However, between 2016 and the present, benefits were frozen and real terms income had decreased.